mspass-team/mspass/docs/source/user_manual/database_concepts.rst

 .. _here: https://www.tutorialspoint.com/mongodb/mongodb_data_modeling.htm

-At this time there are three sets of Metadata we handle by normalization.
+At this time there are two sets of Metadata we handle by normalization.
 They are familiar concepts to anyone familiar with the relational database schema CSS3.0 used, for example, in Antelope.
 The concepts involved are: